Del Bigtree

 Del Matthew Bigtree is an American television and film producer who is the CEO of the anti-vaccination group Informed Consent Action Network.
 He produced the film Vaxxed: From Cover-Up to Catastrophe, based on the discredited opinions of Andrew Wakefield, and alleges an unsubstantiated connection between vaccines and autism.
-He served as communications director for Robert F. Kennedy Jr.'s 2024 presidential campaign and subsequently took a leading role in two groups associated with Kennedy's political career.
+He was communications director for Robert F. Kennedy Jr.'s 2024 presidential campaign and subsequently took a leading role in two groups associated with Kennedy's political career.

 His frequent public speaking engagements and an influx of funding in 2017 have made Bigtree, who has no medical training, one of the most prominent voices in the anti-vaccination movement.
-During the COVID-19 pandemic, Bigtree propagated conspiracy theories about the origin of the virus and COVID vaccines, and urged his audience to ignore the advice of health authorities.
+During the COVID-19 pandemic, Bigtree propagated conspiracy theories about the origin of SARS-CoV-2 and COVID-19 vaccines and urged his audience to ignore the advice of health authorities.

-Television producer
+Early career

 Bigtree grew up in Boulder, Colorado, the son of Jack Groverland, a minister at the Unity of Boulder Church.
-He attended the Vancouver Film School and eventually gained employment in the television industry.
+He attended the Vancouver Film School and eventually worked in the television industry.

 He briefly worked on Dr. Phil and was credited as a field producer for five episodes.
-After a gap of two years, he served on the production team of the medical talk show The Doctors for which he produced 30 episodes over five years, although he has no medical training.
+After a gap of two years, he worked on the production team of the medical talk show The Doctors for which he produced 30 episodes over five years, although he has no medical training.

-It was while he was working on The Doctors that Bigtree learned of Andrew Wakefield's opposition to the MMR vaccine and his later-discredited claims that the Centers for Disease Control and Prevention (CDC) hid proof of a link between vaccines and autism.
+While he was working on The Doctors Bigtree learned of Andrew Wakefield's opposition to the MMR vaccine and his later-discredited claims that the Centers for Disease Control and Prevention (CDC) hid proof of a link between vaccines and autism.
 Wakefield was looking for help to produce a film based on his conspiracy theories.
 Bigtree decided he could assist and left the show to produce, write, and appear in Wakefield's film.